-Beyond the classroom and conference style learning that companies use to develop their staffs, many executives have started to invest in the services of personal business coaches who help design customized learning opportunities.
-Unlike consultants, who prescribe a set of remedies for common situations, a coach works directly with top decision makers who must adapt to new challenges with little preparation
+Beyond the classroom and conference style learning that companies use to develop their staffs, many executives have started to invest in the services of personal business coaches.
+Unlike consultants, who prescribe a set of remedies for common situations, an executive coach designs customized learning opportunities that are specific to a business' situations and challenges.

 Coaches often work with company leaders in uncharted waters, and must use their intuition and street smarts to stay current with industry trends.
 By focusing on helping their clients make consistently strong decisions, coaches help companies improve their bottom lines.

 Many coaches work as solo professionals and connect with clients via telephone, earning a monthly or even an hourly fee.
 Increasingly, consulting firms have added coaching to their menus of services.
-Other top companies have started to seek out experienced coaches to leverage their expertise exclusively within one company.
-For creative corporate training majors with strong communications and interviewing skills, a career as a coach can result in huge dividends.
+Some large companies have even hired in-house coaches, so their skills can be leveraged exclusively within one company.

 Corporate Training Certification, Licensure and Associations

 Corporate trainers do not need any specific license to perform their work.
 But subject-matter trainers and coaches often earn certifications in their specialties from independent credentialing organizations.
-These voluntary certifications assure companies and clients that their trainers have received sufficient training and field experience to carry out their duties efficiently and effectively.
+These voluntary certifications help to demonstrate to companies and clients that their trainers have earned sufficient education to carry out their duties efficiently and effectively.
 In some specialties, corporate trainers can earn higher salaries and fees by completing higher levels of formal education.
-Many Fortune 500 companies expect their consultants and trainers to have earned a graduate degree, if only to assure trainees of their leader's stature in the business world.

-Trade associations like the International Coaching Federation and the National Speakers Association provide freelance corporate trainers the opportunity to build their reputations on a national platform by documenting and evaluating their work.
+Trade associations like the International Coaching Federation and the National Speakers Association can serve as an opportunity for freelance corporate trainers to build their reputations on a national platform by documenting and evaluating their work.